umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/cdc-mask-research.md

 **Li:**  This study uses "a model-inference framework to estimate the contagiousness and proportion of undocumented infections in China during the weeks before and after the shutdown of travel in and out of Wuhan."
+The paper presumes that "that 86% of all infections were undocumented [95% credible interval (CI): 82–90%] before the 23 January 2020 travel restrictions."
+This paper presumes transmission and attempts to measure the effect of those transmissions on populations.